 Bangor and North Down Coastal Path (County Down)

-A seaside alternative to Belfast, located just 30-minutes down Northern Ireland’s ‘Gold Coast’ Trainline finds the resort town of Bangor, as well as a number of stops and tourist attractions along the way.
+A seaside alternative to Belfast, located just 30-minutes down Northern Ireland’s ‘Gold Coast’ Trainline finds the resort town of Bangor in Northern Ireland, as well as a number of stops and tourist attractions along the way.
 This includes the Ulster Folk Museum (Cultra), Helen’s Bay and Crawfordsburn Country Park, and many connecting beaches.
 Otherwise, Bangor is the main attraction on this coastline, and it also marks the beginning of the more scenic walks along the North Down Coastal Path.

 Bangor of course is an attraction in itself with a lot of the town centred around Castle Park and Bangor Castle with the North Down Museum and historical walled garden.
 However it is hard to stay away from the coast of this seaside town with its rather massive marina and seafront promenade (and there’s always Pickie Funpark for the kids)… here’s our full list of things to do in Bangor.

 The postcard picture of Northern Ireland and the first UNESCO inscribed World Heritage Site on the island of Ireland.
 The famous 40,000 interlocking basalt columns of the Giant’s Causeway was the result of ancient volcanic activity, however, we all prefer the legend of Finn McCool, the giant who built the causeway to Scotland so he could go wallop some other giant on the opposite side.
 He then destroyed it again because the other giant, Benandonner, was twice his size.